-10. Colosseum was built by 60,000 Jewish slaves
+10. The Colosseum Was Built by 60,000 Jewish Slaves

-9. The Colosseum had a different name
+9. The Colosseum Had a Different Name

-In the same way as other big monument names, the Colosseum wasn’t conceived with this name.
-The development of the amphitheater started in 72 AD under Emperor Vespasian and Titus, a period named after the Flavian tradition.
-In this way, the Colosseum was principally known as “Flavian Amphitheater”.
-The name Colosseum was kept in the Middle Ages, and it is accepted to allude to the huge statue of Emperor Nero that stood nearby.
+As is often the case with ancient monuments, the Colosseum wasn’t born with this name.
+Construction of the amphitheater began in 72 AD under Emperor Vespasian and his son Titus, a period named after the Flavian dynasty.
+In this way, the Colosseum was principally known as the Flavian Amphitheater.
+The name Colosseum was coined in the Middle Ages, and it is believed to allude to the colossal statue of Emperor Nero that stood nearby.
 However, legend states that the name Colosseum is connected to Satanic worship, as at the end of every Satanic ritual, the priests would ask: Colis Eum?
 (Do you worship him?), which sounds fundamentally the same as the word Colosseum.

-8. Gladiator Fights in Colosseum
+8. Gladiator Fights in the Colosseum

-6. Colosseum changes its color
+6. The Colosseum Changes its Color

 5. The Gate of Death

-4. Collapse of southern side
+4. The Collapse of the Southern Side

-3.Colosseum is used for Botanical Studies
+3. The Colosseum is Used for Botanical Studies